Mschaid/ENIGMA/README.md

 | note that ENIGMA is currently a work in progress and updated on a daily basis.
 If you would like to contribute please reachout to me at michael.schaid@northwestern.edu

-## Basic Features
-The ENIGMA project provides the following basic features:

-### Preprocessing
-The preprocessing module provides tools to clean and preprocess raw neural data.

-### Data Processing
-The data processing module provides tools to process preprocessed data and extract behavioral features.

-### Modeling
-The modeling module provides tools to train deep learning models on the processed data.

-### Inference and visualization
-The inference and visualization module provides tools to make predictions on new data and visualize the results.

-### Deployment
-The deployment module provides tools to deploy the trained models in production environments.

-### Getting Started
-To get started with the ENIGMA project, follow these steps:

-* Clone the repository.
-* Install the required dependencies.
-* Run the preprocessing module to preprocess the raw data.
-* Run the data processing module to extract behavioral features.
-* Run the modeling module to train deep learning models.
-* Run the inference and visualization module to make predictions on new data and visualize the results.
-* Deploy the trained models in production environments using the deployment module.

 ### License
 This project is licensed under the MIT License - see the LICENSE file for details.